 - Saute onion, red pepper, green pepper and jalapeno until tender.

 - Add seasonings (chili powder, smoked paprika, cumin, salt and pepper) and stir to combine.

 - Add Worcestershire sauce and all remaining canned ingredients (kidney beans, black beans, fire roasted tomatoes and crushed tomatoes) and stir to combine.

-- Add chopped brisket into the pot and stir to combine.
+- Add cubed brisket into the pot and stir to combine.

-- Place dutch oven on the smoker for about 30 minutes covered.
+- Place the pot on the smoker for about 30 minutes covered.

 - Continue smoking chili for about 2 more hours uncovered.
 Be sure to stir the chili every 30-45 minutes.